 Why Silhouette Comes Before Everything Else

-The conversation about which designer to try, which collection to explore, and which details you love comes second to silhouette for a simple reason: a gown that is wrong for your body will not photograph beautifully, will not feel right when you move, and will not make you feel the way you want to feel on your wedding day.
+The conversation about which collection to explore and which details you love comes second to silhouette for a simple reason: a gown that is wrong for your body will not photograph beautifully, will not feel right when you move, and will not make you feel the way you want to feel on your wedding day.
 Embellishment and lace and illusion backs are secondary considerations once the structural question is answered.

 At White Rose Bridal, every Calla Blanche appointment starts with silhouette.
 We are not trying to steer you toward something.
 We are trying to narrow the field so that every gown you try on is a legitimate contender.